delflein/MobInfo2-Classic/ReadMe.txt

 Mana - current and total mana of the mob
-Damage - min/max damage range of Mob against you (stored per char) DPS - your DPS (damage per second) against the Mob (stored per char) Kills - number of times you have killed the mob (stored per char) Total Looted - number of times you have looted the mob Empty Loots - number of times you found empty loot on the mob XP - actual LAST xp amount you gained from the mob
+Damage - min/max damage range of Mob against you (stored per char) DPS - your DPS (damage per second) against the Mob (stored per char) -- Kills - number of times you have killed the mob (stored per char) -- Currently not working Total Looted - number of times you have looted the mob Empty Loots - number of times you found empty loot on the mob XP - actual LAST xp amount you gained from the mob